Responsible Business - Let's take responsibility

-- Over 70% of the hotel’s staff use public transportation to help reduce urban air pollution.
+- Over 70% of the hotel’s staff uses public transportation to help reduce urban air pollution.

 - Once a year, the hotel staff plants trees.

-- Responsible business is included in all job descriptions.
+- Responsible Business guidelines are included in all job descriptions.

 - Monthly records of copier and printer usage are kept.